Have you started saving money recently? Has someone advised you to open a fixed deposit account?

 As mentioned above, most FD interest rates are not able to beat the rate of inflation.
 This bothers most investors as it means that despite investing in an FD, investors may be losing money because of the high rate of inflation.

-Thankfully, there are new investment instruments emerging in the market.
-Some of these, like P2P investments on the LenDenClub app, offer better returns and are safer than traditionally risky investment instruments such as stocks.
+FDs offer principal protection, a proposition like none other.
+However, some of these, like P2P investments on the LenDenClub app, offer good returns and are safer than market-linked investment instruments such as stocks.
 The LenDenClub app works by taking your investment and lending it to a borrower, similar to how banks work.
-The only difference is that the middle man, the bank, has been eliminated from the equation.
-This gives investors the benefit of earning better interest rates.
+The only difference is that the middle person, the bank, has been eliminated from the equation.
+This gives investors the benefit of earning higher interest rates.
+LenDenClub has had a consistent portfolio of 10 to 12% p.a.* for the past five years.
+P2P investment is recommended as a means of portfolio diversification, an alternative investment avenue and not as an alternative to fixed deposits.